-Just days after a federal judge denied fired register of copyrights Shira Perlmutter's motion for a preliminary injunction reinstating her, lawyers for Perlmutter are trying again, filing an emergency motion this week that asks the court to allow her to keep her job while she appeals the court's denial.
+Just days after a federal judge denied fired register of copyrights Shira Perlmutter's motion for a preliminary injunction reinstating her, lawyers for Perlmutter are trying a different tack, filing an emergency motion this week that asks the court to allow her to keep her job while she appeals the court's denial.

-In a narrow July 30 order, federal judge Timothy Kelly held that Perlmutter failed to show that her removal is causing her "irreparable harm," a key requirement for issuing injunctive relief.
-But in a brief, six-page filing attorneys for Perlmutter argue that the court's decision failed to address the merits of her claim—chiefly, that President Trump lacks the authority to fire her, or to appoint his personal attorney and DOJ deputy director Todd Blanche as the acting Librarian of Congress.
+The move comes after a narrow July 30 order in which federal judge Timothy Kelly held that Perlmutter had failed to show that her firing was causing her "irreparable harm," a key requirement for issuing injunctive relief.
+But in an August 4 filing, attorneys for Perlmutter argue that the court failed to address the merits of Perlmutter's claim—chiefly, that President Trump lacks the authority to fire her or to appoint his personal attorney and DOJ deputy director, Todd Blanche, as the acting Librarian of Congress.

 Perlmutter is seeking the emergency injunction under Federal Rule of Civil Procedure 62(d), which, the filing explains, “envisions situations in which a district court that has denied an injunction still grants an injunction pending appeal,” even in situations where the court denying injunctive relief believes its analysis is correct.

-In her August 4 motion, lawyers for Perlmutter reiterate several claims that Kelly dismissed in his July 30 opinion, including that she is “irreparably harmed” by not being able to do her job as the “lawful” Register of Copyrights.
-But the motion also stresses that the administration's efforts to fire her "directly threaten" the Library of Congress and the Copyright Office, including by giving the executive branch "unlawful access to confidential Congressional correspondence and other materials."
+In their motion, lawyers for Perlmutter reiterate several claims that Kelly dismissed in his July 30 opinion, including that she is being “irreparably harmed” by not being able to do her job as the “lawful” Register of Copyrights.
+The motion also stresses that the administration's efforts to fire her "directly threaten" the Library of Congress and the Copyright Office, including by giving the executive branch "unlawful access to confidential Congressional correspondence and other materials."

 Such access would "irreversibly damage the credibility and reliability of the institution as a non-partisan advisor, jeopardize the security of the copyright registration system and the value of the deposited works, place confidential congressional correspondence and work product at risk, and preclude Ms. Perlmutter’s effective return to the institution she is charged with safeguarding," the filing states.